-- Colors – List the available colors (including unusual color combinations).
+Colors (or Patterns) – List the available colors (including unusual color combinations).

-- Reviews – These are especially important for clothing as previous customers will describe the color, fit, durability, or texture of the products.
+Reviews (aka Testimonials) – These are especially important for clothing as previous customers will describe the color, fit, durability, or texture of the products.

-- Any additional products that come with the main purchase (like a charger or remote control)
+- Any additional products/accessories that come with the main purchase (like a charger or remote control)

 - Models using and enjoying the product

-- Just the product on its own as well as when it’s functioning and being operated
+- Dynamic shots of the product functioning and being operated

-- Specifications – This is a big one for this template – potential customers are going to pay very close attention to this section.
-As a result, it’s perfectly OK to get very technical and detailed about the product’s exact specifications.
+It’s perfectly OK to get very technical and detailed about the product’s exact specifications – this is the section to do that!
 The consumers who are experts will appreciate the attention to detail while the newcomers won’t be overwhelmed with technical jargon in the general description.

-- Size – Be sure you include the size of the product, including:
+Size – Be sure you include the size of the product, including Weight and Dimensions.

-- Reviews – The average prices of electronics items are significantly higher, it’s more likely that a potential customer will do a great deal more research.
+Reviews (aka Testimonials) – The average prices of electronics items are significantly higher, it’s more likely that a potential customer will do a great deal more research.
 As a result, be sure you include all the available reviews.
 You could also have additional sections like: